-If you experience high winds and use your Standard Hay Pillows or Mini Hay Pillows on the ground, place a rounded smooth rock (smaller than your fist) in the bag with the hay.
+If you experience high winds and use Standard Hay Pillow slow feed bags or Mini Hay Pillows , place a rounded smooth rock (smaller than your fist) in the bag with the hay.
 This is not necessary under "normal" breezy conditions, only higher winds/gusts.

-Secure Two Corners of Your Trailer Manger Hay Pillow® to Keep it in Place
+Secure At Least Two Corners of Your Trailer Manger Hay Pillow® to Keep it in Place

 Secure both ends of your Manger Hay Pillow® with adjustable straps (sold separately).
 If not secured properly in:

 - Slant loads - it can slide out and over the front edge of the manger.

 - Straight loads - it can potentially be flipped over (solid back up).

 Use a Large Raised Tub to Save Your Back